 The Menu button is used to initially invoke the options menu.
-Press once to enter the Menu , and press again to Exit.
+Press once to enter the Menu, and press again to Exit.

-2 and 8
+[2] and [8]

-The 2 and 8 buttons are used to "toggle" select the Menu options.
-Once having selected an option, then to escape, the Menu button should be pushed again.
+The 2 and 8 buttons are used to move to and then select the Menu options.
+Once an option has been selected, the Menu button should be pushed again to exit.